In real estate investing, rental data is such a great necessity that any investor will go to any length to access the latest information.

 Interpretation of data is quite critical when it comes to data analysis.
 The more you understand what a certain statistic represents, the more you understand the market conditions and how they will affect your future investment.

-While the median property price, the average price per square foot, and days on market are all important in the grand scheme of things, specific traditional and Airbnb rental data play a role to play in determining whether a property is suitable for investing or not.
+On top of the median property price, the average price per square foot, and days on market, you also need to know the specific role that long term and Airbnb rental data play in determining whether a property is suitable for investing or not.

 The following section breaks down the different factors investors need to look for when considering rental properties in any given market.
-The terms already speak for themselves, but for the following breakdowns, we will use the latest Mashvisor data on New Braunfels, TX, as our example of interpreting data.
+The terms already speak for themselves, but for the following breakdowns, we will use the previously mentioned Mashvisor data on Austin, TX, as our example of interpreting data.

-Below are the things investors need to know if they’re considering going the traditional rental route:
+Below are the things you need to know if you’re considering going the long term rental route:

-The number of traditional rental listings in an area indicates how many long-term rentals are publicly listed and available.
-In this instance, there are 720 available listings in New Braunfels, according to Mashvisor.
-It means that there’s plenty of competition in this small Texas town.
+The number of long term rental listings in an area indicates how many long-term rentals are publicly listed and available.
+In this instance, there are 972 available listings in Austin, according to Mashvisor.
+It means that there’s plenty of competition in this Texas city.

-Investors also need to consider how much competition they will be facing if they are to proceed.
-The high number of available traditional rental properties can mean either a low demand for long-term rentals or a slight overabundance in supply.
+You will also need to consider how much competition you will be facing if you are to proceed.
+The high number of available long term rental properties can mean either a low demand for long term rentals or a slight overabundance in supply.

-The monthly traditional rental income is basically what a landlord makes monthly from renting out a property long-term.
-New Braunfels’ monthly rental income of $1,692 is close to the average national rental rate.
-It makes renting a house in the town affordable to the average American.
+The monthly long term rental income is basically what tenants pay their landlords monthly for renting a property long-term.
+Austin’s monthly rental income of $2,186 is close to the average national rental rate.
+It makes renting a house in the town affordable to the average American tenant.

-In this case, New Braunfels traditional rentals only gain a 0.73% cash on cash return.
+In this case, Austin’s long term rentals only gain a 0.94% cash on cash return.
 Perhaps, it is brought about by the overabundance of rental inventory.
 Getting into a long-term rental business in the town now might not be as lucrative as one would expect.

 Cap rate is another metric investors look at to determine profitability.
-The main difference between a cap rate and cash on cash return is that with a cap rate, the NOI is divided by the property’s market value and not the total amount of cash invested.
+The main difference between a cap rate and cash on cash return is that with the former, the NOI is divided by the property’s market value and not the total amount of cash invested.

 Price to Rent Ratio